KAREN S. McNEAL

 Morse J.W., Gledhill D.K., Sell K.S., and Arvidson R.S.
 2002.
 Pyritization of iron in sediments from the continental slope of the northern Gulf of Mexico.
 Aquatic Geochemistry 8: 3-13.

-Byrne R.H., Xuewu L., Kaltenbacher E.A., Sell K.S., 2002.
+Byrne R.H., Xuewu L., and Kaltenbacher E.A., Sell K.S., 2002.
 Spectrophotometric measurement of total inorganic carbon in aqueous solutions using liquid core waveguide.
 Analytica Chimica 451: 221-229.

 Hopkins A.E., Sell K.S., Soli A.L., and Byrne R.H.
 2000.
 In-situ spectrophotometric pH measurements: the effect of pressure on thymol blue protonation and absorbance characteristics.
 Marine Chemistry 71: 103-109.